This is one of those posts where I get so super excited about hitting the publish button. Even giddy!

 Thankfully she doesn’t mind wearing things on her head most of the time.
-And since last year she loves being something a little more scary.
+And since last year she loves being something a little scarier.
 She used to only want to be a princess or fairy and I’m so glad she loves playing along with different characters now.